Station wagon: Safety equipment

 Cargo barriers may be used to prevent unsecured cargo from causing injuries in the event of sudden deceleration, collision, or a rollover.

 Performance models

 Performance models of station wagons have included the 1970 Ford Falcon (XY) 'Grand Sport' pack, the 1973 Chevrolet Chevelle Malibu SS-454 and the 1992 BMW M5 (E34).

-The 1994 Audi RS2, developed in conjunction with Porsche, has been described as the world's first performance station wagon.
+The 1994 Audi RS2, developed with Porsche, has been described as the world's first performance station wagon.
 This was followed by the Audi RS4 and Audi RS6.

-The 2006-2008 Dodge Magnum SRT-8 model brought together power and performance in a roomy station wagon.
+The 2006 through 2008 Dodge Magnum SRT-8 model brought power and performance with station wagon features.
+The cars featured a 6.1 L Hemi V8 engine rated at 425 hp.
+The Dodge Magnum SRT-8 shared its platform with the Chrysler 300C Touring SRT-8, which was only sold in Europe.

 Other German manufacturers have produced station wagon versions of their performance models, such as the Mercedes-AMG C63, Mercedes-AMG E63, BMW M5 (E60/E61), Volkswagen Golf R and Volkswagen Passat R36 wagons.

-The Cadillac CTS-V Wagon introduced for the 2011 model year was considered the most powerful production station wagon offered with a manual transmission and the Corvette-engined version continued until 2014.
+The Cadillac CTS-V Wagon introduced for the 2011 model year was considered the most potent production station wagon offered with a manual transmission, and the Corvette-engined version continued until 2014.